kubeflow/website/content/docs/other-guides/troubleshooting.md

     path: "/mnt/pv1"
 EOF
 ```
  Repeat two more times creating a new directory and changing the name and path fields to satisfy all three PVCs.
 Once created the scheduler will successfully start the remaining three pods.
-The PVs may also be created prior to running any of the `kfctl.sh` commands.
+The PVs may also be created prior to running any of the `kfctl` commands.

 ## OpenShift